Wilson Reading System® (WRS) Level I Certification

 - Use assessments to identify students with word-level deficits who are appropriate for an intensive intervention.

-- Effectively utilize multisensory structured language (MSL) instructional techniques, and demonstrate explicit teaching, modeling, guided practice, and consistent review in lessons.
+- Effectively use Structured Literacy instructional techniques, and demonstrate explicit teaching, modeling, guided practice, and consistent review in lessons.

 - Understand language processes and how they impact the development of proficient readers and writers: phonological, orthographic, semantic, syntactic, and discourse.